 Teaching Assistants —

-Galen Scwartzberg and Ethan Killian will be our teaching assistants.
-They will help in the laboratory and on the field trip; they will also serve as course tutors.
+Evan Shadbolt will be our teaching assistant.
+He will help in the laboratory and on the field trip.
+He will also serve as a course tutor.

 Schedule conflicts —

 The faculty of the College has approved a policy regarding conflicts between extracurricular and academic events.
 I agree with it and will simply repeat the suggested syllabus statement:

 “The College of Wooster is an academic institution and its fundamental purpose is to stimulate its students to reach the highest standard of intellectual achievement.
 As an academic institution with this purpose, the College expects students to give the highest priority to their academic responsibilities.
 When conflicts arise between academic commitments and complementary programs (including athletic, cultural, educational, and volunteer activities), students, faculty, staff, and administrators all share the responsibility of minimizing and resolving them.
 As a student you have the responsibility to inform the faculty member of potential conflicts as soon as you are aware of them, and to discuss and work with the faculty member to identify alternative ways to fulfill your academic commitments without sacrificing the academic integrity and rigor of the course.”

 I have a weekly appointment schedule posted on my office door (Scovel 120).
 Please sign up for an appointment if you have any questions about the course or material.

 Mark A. Wilson